kumachan-mis/py-pdf-term/docs/index.rst

         # create an extractor instance with following configs:
         #    - deactive the caches in all layers
         #    - costomize the function to open a PDF file
+        #
+        # see API reference to check all configs
         extractor = PyPDFTermExtractor(
             xml_config=XMLLayerConfig(
                 open_bin=open_bin,